havron/daas/README.md

-hard-code in the password to match our [models db connection](https://github.com/samuelhavron/daas/blob/master/models/models/settings.py#L75-L83). ensure the directories you are using are consistent with your local paths. once your db is set-up, it will be pre-loaded with fixtures (test/dummy data), so you can interact with a "living" site.
+hard-code in the password to match our [models db connection](https://github.com/samuelhavron/daas/blob/master/models/models/settings.py#L75-L83). ensure the directories you are using are consistent with your local paths. once your db is setup, it will be pre-loaded with fixtures (test/dummy data) when you stand the docker containers up -- so you can interact with a "living" site.

 5. `cd daas` and run `docker-compose up`